 The cheesecake is so easy to make but plenty of time is required to allow it to set in the fridge, so don’t leave it till the last minute to whip it up.
 To avoid any risk I would make it the day before you plan to serve it.
 This was you can guarantee yourself that there will be no wobbles when it comes to taking the cake out of the tin.

-The recipe is inspired by BBC Good Food and also my Gran who used to make a banging mandarine cheesecake which was a family favourite- when I have to think of a dessert which would please as many people in my family as possible, I always think back to what she used to make.
+The recipe is inspired and adapted from BBC Good Food and also my Gran who used to make a banging mandarine cheesecake which was a family favourite- when I have to think of a dessert which would please as many people in my family as possible, I always think back to what she used to make.

 - 300g Digestive Biscuits